-It really doesn’t matter what you’ve read on the GMAT forums.
-Don’t get me wrong: the forums are a great resource for explanations, but they’re worse than a sewing circle for poisonous gossip about preparation strategy or judging the difficulty of questions.
+Forget what you’ve read on the GMAT forums.
+Yeah, yeah–the forums are a great resource for explanations, but they’re worse than a sewing circle for poisonous gossip about preparation strategy AND PARTICULARLY about judging the difficulty of questions.

 Let’s be honest.
 If a person learns ALL of the questions in the Official Guide and can do ALL of them in an efficient way in two minutes or less without excess expenditure of energy, that person should be able to reach 650+ on the GMAT.

 By the way, when I say “in an efficient way,” that VERY RARELY means “the way it’s done in the back of the book.”
-Word to the wise: OG explanations are “correct,” but they’re certainly not efficient.
+OG explanations might “correct,” but they’re not necessarily designed to be efficient.